gzhwanghub/gzhwanghub.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Guozheng Wang is pursuing Ph.D. at Shanghai University.
-His research interests include distributed robotics, optimization algorithm and reinforcement learning.
+Guozheng Wang is pursuing doctoral at Shanghai University.
+His research interests include distributed machine learning, optimization algorithm and reinforcement learning.
+In the past three years, he has published 3 journal papers as the first author.
 {style="text-align: justify;"}